 What is the Family Promise Affiliate model?

-Family Promise organizes houses of worship, social services agencies, nonprofits, and other local organizations to work together to provide a truly holistic response to families experiencing homelessness and at-risk families.
+Family Promise organizes community partners including congregations, social services agencies, nonprofits, and other local organizations to work together to provide a truly holistic response to families experiencing homelessness and at-risk families.

 Family Promise often works with congregations.
 Is there a religious aspect to the organization?